Daniel-Burbridge-Developer/chaos-nav/README.md

 - [ ] Clean Code up.

 There was an idea of featured routes - i prefer favorites to auto display

+PLAN OF ATTACK.

+- [ ] Display Card Information depending on what Card is loaded, call the API route from the card itself
+- [ ] Implement Zustand, set bus or stop as "active point of interest" to display on map
+- [ ] Do the big page thing, where I have all the busses & their status's listed.
+- [ ] Do the same for stops???
+(Skippy Skippy?)
+- [ ] Display map data again
+- [ ] Display surrounding stops